 - Heart failure or

 - Hypertension (high blood pressure) or

 - Seizures, history of—Use with caution.
 May make these conditions worse.

 - Liver disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-A nurse or other trained health professional will give you pentazocine in a hospital. pentazocine may be given as a shot under the skin, as a shot into one of your muscles, or through a needle placed in one of your veins.
+A nurse or other trained health professional will give you or your child pentazocine in a hospital.
+Pentazocine may be given as a shot under your skin, into a muscles or a vein.

 Your doctor will give you a few doses of pentazocine until your condition improves, and then switch you or your child to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.

 Precautions while using pentazocine

 It is very important that your doctor check the progress of you or your child while you are receiving pentazocine.
 This will allow your doctor to see if the medicine is working properly and to decide if you or your child should continue to use it.

 Pentazocine may be habit-forming.
 If you or your child feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.